 Pictured below are Bill Ryerson and Under-Secretary-General of the United Nations and UNPFA Executive Director, Dr. Babatunde Osotimehin at the 32nd annual Global Media Awards in New York City last January.
 Osotimehin won the Global Media Award for best print editorial.

 The Population Institute’s Global Media Awards are devoted to drawing attention to global population issues.
-The award honors those who have contributed to creating an awareness of population problems through their journalistic endeavors in a meritorious manner.
+The award honors those who have contributed to creating an awareness of population and family planning through their journalistic endeavors.

 1. Entries must contain nominee’s complete contact information : name, address, phone, and e-mail.